-Now that you know some of the most common construction project risks, it’s time to identify those unique to your project.
-Risk identification should take place during the preconstruction phase of the project to allow for time to manage any potential risks before accepting them.
+Risk identification should take place during the projects pre-construction phase to allow for time to manage any potential risks before accepting them.

 An effective way to analyze risks is to hold brainstorming sessions with your project team and stakeholders.
-The goal is to identify all the possible scenarios that could impact the project at hand.
-A brainstorm session will allow all teams to contribute their knowledge and expertise.
-Past projects can provide a helpful reference to understand size, scope, and location.
+The goal is to identify all the possible scenarios that could impact the project.
+A brainstorming session will allow all teams to contribute their knowledge and expertise.
+Past projects can provide a helpful reference to understand size, scope and location.

-After the brainstorm, you will then want to hold regular meetings with your project team.
-This will not help review current risk plans, but also identify any additional risks that may occur over time.
+After brainstorming, hold regular meetings with your project team.
+These meetings allow time to review current risk plans and identify any additional risks that may occur throughout the project.